AnnoyedLeek/salty3.0/README.md

 - !!
 Add an index page with sitemap and zoom/non-responsive warning.
 - ~~Finish placing interface within grid area and position all header elements.~~
 - ~~Finalize landing page content.~~
+- fix weird vent on iPad drawing and also write "uplink established"
 - Move old pages to new format:
   1. About
   2. Art